 One of the groups F59 supported, and for whom Sarah also volunteered, was a program for teenagers run by the YMCA Southern Peninsula Youth Services.
 The program was impressive on many levels, however the YPYS did not had a dedicated space within which to work, and this hampered their efforts to some degree.
 There was a strong desire for this youth community to be able to meet more often, as the young people cherished these opportunities to be amongst friends, to feel safe and supported, and to gain the much needed assistance to face their many challenges.

 This led Sarah and her daughter to muse upon what could be achieved had a more permanent space been available to them.
 A purpose-built venue seemed the obvious choice, and so Jimmy’s Foundation was set up to make this happen.
-The Rosebud site was purchased in 2018, and with building in progress, we are hopeful for a completion in early 2020.

 The work that we do here at Jimmy’s Foundation would not be possible without the tireless and committed support and drive of Jeanette Horsley (Manager) and her team at the YMCA Southern Peninsula Youth Services (YPYS).

 While our focus here at Jimmy’s Foundation is to fundraise to finance Jimmy’s Youth Wellbeing Centre, including all overheads and utilities, the YPYS can work their magic in the premises, rent-free.YPYS web page

 The YMCA Peninsula Youth Services (YPYS) offers a range of on-going programs designed to assist young people in the community achieve their full potential.
 They aim to engage young people for the long term, not just through the delivery of one-off programs.
 Intervention, prevention and connection are the key drivers that underpin all their programs.